Number (sports): Auto racing

 In most auto racing leagues, cars are assigned numbers.
 The configuration of stock cars, however, makes the numbers much more prominent.
-(Aerodynamic open-wheel cars don't have nearly the amount of flat surface that a stock car has.)
+(Aerodynamic open-wheel cars do not have nearly the amount of flat surface that a stock car has.)
 Numbers are often synonymous with the drivers that carry them.
 Dale Earnhardt Sr. is associated with the number 3 (although that number is actually associated more with its owner, Richard Childress, who has taken the number out of reserve for his grandson Austin Dillon, first in the Truck Series, then in the Nationwide Series, and finally in the Cup Series beginning in 2014), while Richard Petty is associated with number 43, Wood Brothers Racing with number 21, and Jeff Gordon with the number 24.

 NASCAR

 In NASCAR, numbers are assigned to owners and not specific drivers.
 Drivers that spend a long time on a single race team often keep their numbers as long as they drive for the same owners.
 When drivers change teams, however, they take a new number that is owned by that team.
 Jeff Burton, for example, raced for three teams from 1994 to 2013, and had four numbers in that time.
 In 1994 and 1995 he raced the number 8 car, then owned by the Stavola Brothers.
 From 1996 to mid-2004 he raced for Roush Racing, and drove the Number 99 car.
 After leaving Roush Racing for Richard Childress Racing, he changed to car number 30 (for the rest of the 2004 season) and drove number 31 (also an RCR car) from 2005 to 2013.
 The number 99 car he used to drive for Roush was driven by Carl Edwards from 2004 to 2014.
-When Dale Earnhardt Jr., having raced under number 8 at Cup-level, moved from DEI to Hendrick Motorsports, he attempted to take the number with him.
+When Dale Earnhardt Jr., having raced under number 8 at Cup level, moved from DEI to Hendrick Motorsports, he attempted to take the number with him.
 When that failed Hendrick was able to secure the number 88 from Robert Yates Racing.

+Unlike most other racing leagues, number 1 is just another number anyone can use in NASCAR.
+As of 2022, Trackhouse Racing fields the number 1 car for Ross Chastain following Trackhouse purchasing Chip Ganassi Racing's NASCAR operations.